Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Experiments

 In this part we try to investigate question \ref{dataset_size}.
 Several models were trained using different dataset sizes to show the benefit of using multiple decoder heads and the hazard signal on the learned latent-vector and the down-stream task's performance.
 The full model, shown in Fig.~\ref{fig:prop_arch}, was trained using the full dataset (dqn\_rec\_plan\_pred\_hzrd\_full), half of the dataset (dqn\_rec\_plan\_pred\_hzrd\_half), and a quarter of the dataset (dqn\_rec\_plan\_pred\_hzrd\_quart).
 We then compared them against the baseline VAE~\cite{chen2019model} with just a reconstruction decoder (dqn\_rec) trained on the full dataset.
 For our proposed method, a DQN agent was trained to get the concatenation of the latent-vector and the hazard signal and output control commands.
 Note that for the baseline, there is no hazard signal, as there is no prediction head.

 The results, shown in Fig.~\ref{fig:dataset_size} for two scenarios, present better performance of our proposed method even when it was trained with a quarter of the dataset.
-The case trained with half of the dataset can solve the task, but the model trained with a quarter of the dataset cannot; however, it outperformed the baseline.
+The case trained with half of the dataset can solve the intersection scenario for some runs, but the model trained with a quarter of the dataset cannot; however, it outperformed the baseline.